Currently Documented Edition Signature and Seal Markings:

 The copy illustrated here is typical of edition I.

-Currently, only a very few copies of either later edition of 20 have been documented which suggests smaller printing runs.
-Uncharacteristically, Rakusan changed the location placement of the signature and seal for the later editions.
+Uncharacteristically, Rakusan changed the placement of the signature and seal for the later editions of 20.

 In edition I they are at upper left, and in edition II and edition III they are at lower right.

-Edition II reprintings of 20 probably date from the end of the period 1935-1941, though some were apparently still available for sale via Walter Foster after World War II.
+Edition II reprintings of 20 probably date from the very end of the period 1935-1941.
+Edition II copies were still available for sale via Walter Foster after World War II and bear typical Rakusan secondary cursive signatures.

 Edition III reprintings of 20 can only be approximately dated from between 1948 and 1955, and again likely from toward the end of that period.
 At least one print run of edition III was produced without a woodblock-printed signature and seal.
-Undistributed copies without either marking are preserved in the Tsuchiya Family Collection.
-The example in the Foster booklet probably comes from that same print run since it has a hand-applied signature and seal.
+Undistributed copies without either attributive marking are preserved in the Tsuchiya Family Collection.
+The example in the Foster booklet probably comes from that same later print run since it has a hand-applied signature and seal.

 20 is one of the very few Rakusan designs for which any other printing details exist.